yspollen/Toolbar-Timer/README.md

 # ToolbarTimer
-This is a Chrome Extension that adds a countdown timer to their browser toolbar.
+This is a Chrome extension that attaches a countdown timer to your browser's toolbar.